-The assessment will focus on three areas:
+The assessment will focus on three areas

 - Feasibility and effectiveness the degree of confidence that the proposed project can be delivered within the time and cost estimated, and the certainty that the proposed benefits will ensue in terms of progressing towards 'good' water quality.
-The long term benefits of the project will also be considered. - Community Involvement the degree to which the project builds or extends community involvement or the involvement of other organisations in delivering Water Framework objectives in the catchment or provision of services to society. - Wider Environmental benefits the value of the project in terms of delivering enhanced biodiversity.
+The long term benefits of the project will also be considered. - Community Involvement the degree to which the project builds or extends community involvement or the involvement of other organisations in delivering River Basin Planning objectives in the catchment or provision of services to society. - Wider Environmental benefits the value of the project in terms of delivering enhanced biodiversity.

-The Water Quality Improvement Grant Decision Panel are keen to ensure that Projects deliver value for money; with Project funding costs assessed against their likelihood of helping waters achieve the water quality objective of 'good' ecological status as set out in the River Basin Management Plans.
+The Water Quality Improvement Grant Decision Panel are keen to ensure that Projects deliver value for money; with Project funding costs assessed against their likelihood of helping waters achieve the water quality objective of 'good' ecological status for surface water and 'good' chemical status for groundwater as set out in the River Basin Management Plan.